-The 2009 October Daring Bakers’ challenge is being brought to us by Ami S of Baking Without Fear.
+The October Daring Bakers’ challenge is being brought to you by Ami S of Baking Without Fear.
 She chose macarons from Claudia Fleming’s The Last Course: The Desserts of Gramercy Tavern, as the challenge recipe.
 I was really excited as I not only love to eat macarons but I also love to make them.
-I find it rather thrilling to wonder to myself, if this recipe will work when baked, to be a great challenge.
-I decided to spice up a traditional chocolate macron by making Bittersweet Chocolate with Ancho Chili Ganache Macarons; spicy and sweet.
+I find it thrilling to wonder if this recipe will work when baked and that is a huge challenge for me.
+I decided to spice up the traditional chocolate macron by making Bittersweet Chocolate with Ancho Chili Ganache Macarons; spicy and sweet.

 I love macarons!
 They are one of the first things I eat when I go to Paris.
 I love how cute, small and slightly sugary they are.
 They are perfect with an espresso or even on their own.
 You can go simple and refined or out of this world crazy with flavor combinations.